sharanmurli/sharanmurli/README.md

 -->
 ## 🚀 About Me

-I am Sharan Murli, a Master's student of Computer Science, currently on a journey of discovery and growth at University of Southern California (USC).
+I am Sharan Murli, a recent graduate with a Master's in Computer Science from the University of Southern California (USC).
 My love for coding and software development allows me to express my creativity and brings to life innovative solutions to real-world problems.
 With over one and a half years of internship experience, beginning in my third year of undergraduate studies, I have honed my skills in web development, software development, UI/UX design, and full-stack development.
-I am excited to continue learning and growing in the field of computer science, creating software that makes a meaningful impact on people's lives.
+Along with my early internships, I have gained valuable experience as a Software and IT Analyst at USC Marshall School of Business and as a Software Engineering Intern at WorkUp.
+I have also worked on AI and LLM-based projects, further broadening my expertise in cutting-edge technologies.es.

 ## 🌟 Current Interests